pesarkhobeee/myPersonalCloudLab/README.md

 Provisioning a minimal Kubernetes cluster with the help of K3s and Terraform on the Hetzner Cloud for the beginners

-Meta-tag Keywords: terraform, kubernetes, k3s, Infrastructure as code, containers orchestration hetzner
+##### Meta-tag Keywords: terraform, kubernetes, k3s, Infrastructure as code, containers orchestration hetzner
-Author: Farid Ahmadian
+##### Author: Farid Ahmadian
-Persona: software and devops engineers
+##### Persona: software and devops engineers

-I always wanted to find an easy, independent, and low-cost solution to have my own container orchestration which empowers me to test lots of cloud technologies like Prometheus, Fluentd, Traefik, ..., Also, I was thinking I should do this with a standard approach in order to make that knowledge useful for my career path which in this case is infrastructure as code.
+I always wanted to find an easy, independent, and low-cost solution to have my own container orchestration which, empowers me to test lots of cloud technologies like Prometheus, Fluentd, Traefik, ..., Also, I was thinking I should do this with a standard approach in order to make that knowledge useful for my career path which in this case is infrastructure as code.

-In this tutorial, we are going to build our own one node low-cost Kubernetes cluster from the scratch, if you don't have any knowledge about any of the components don't worry, I am trying to create a step by step brief guide which gives you some basic idea, we will not dive into details but we will create the big picture as fast as possible, and after having something meaningful we can continue to play and learn more.
+In this tutorial, we are going to build our own one node low-cost Kubernetes cluster from the scratch, if you don't have any knowledge about any of the components don't worry, I am trying to create a step by step brief guide which gives you some basic ideas, we will not dive into details but we will create the big picture as fast as possible, and after having something meaningful we can continue to play and learn more.
-After all, it is just a lab to experience some popular technologies and doesn't suppose to use in a real production situation.
+After all, it is just a lab to experience some popular technologies and is not supposed to be use in a real production situation.

-## Step 1: Provision a server with the help of Terraform
+## Step 1: Provision of a server with the help of Terraform

-To create a new server we are going to use Terraform, according to Wikipedia, Terraform is an open-source infrastructure as code software tool created by HashiCorp.
+To create a new server we are going to use Terraform, Terraform is an open-source infrastructure as code software tool created by HashiCorp.
 Users define and provision data center infrastructure using a declarative configuration language.
-To use the terraform command I prefer to install `tfswitch` which empowers me to switch between different versions of terraform, if you wand to install terraform directly please install version 0.13.
+To use the terraform command I prefer to install `tfswitch` which empowers me to switch between different versions of terraform, if you want to install terraform directly please install version 0.13.
-Terraform using `Providers` to communicate with services like AWS, Cloudflare, ... and we are going to use `Hetzner Cloud Provider` because they are providing a decent and simple service with a really low price which is fitting to our goal.
+Terraform using `Providers` to communicate with services like AWS, Cloudflare, ... and we are going to use `Hetzner Cloud Provider` because they are providing a decent and simple service with a really low price which is fitting our goal.

 Let's start our journey, in an empty folder, first, we should create four files: